Smart Order Routing

 Smart order routing isn’t exclusively a cost saving exercise.
 It’s also a revenue generating exercise.
 When retailers fulfill orders accurately and on time, they increase their chances of repeat business.
 When they don’t do this, customer satisfaction – and the likelihood of recurring revenue – goes down as well.

-Implementing smart order routing via an order routing system or software is an important part of keeping your warehouse competitive.
+Implementing smart order routing via an order routing system or order fulfillment software is an important part of keeping your warehouse competitive.

 Inefficient Order Picking Negatively Impacts Warehouse Operations